shawn-nassabi/VR-Zombie-Shooter/README.md

 # VR-Zombie-Shooter
 Virtual Reality zombie shooter game created using Unity.
 Tested using Meta Quest 2.
 Link to video walkthrough --> https://drive.google.com/file/d/19vNyNsCQ4MUjgSKX8jV1_rFVGVLhqrW5/view?usp=sharin
+The repository contains the C# scripts used in the project, as well as a documentation.